 - Mild or no inflammation

-- A small white bulb at the end of the pulled hair
+- A small white bulb at the end of the pulled strand

 Repeated pulling or trauma can inflame or scar the follicle, reducing the chance of regrowth.